-- A structured programme of careers guidance, information and advice through the PSHE programme including identification and development of twelve key competencies, help with basic career management skills such as CV writing, job searches and job interviews: - One to one meeting with a qualified careers advisor. - Contact with the world of work through participation in work experience in Years 10 and 12. - Contact with the world of work though off-timetable days including; Challenge Days, Year 9 Community Outreach days, Careers Forums, Y10 IAG Day. - A number of planned activities to help develop knowledge and understanding of careers and the world of work, enabling participation in meaningful interactions with employers who are experts in their field. - Planned talks by a range of alternative post-16 and post-18 education, apprenticeship and training providers. - Comprehensive subscription to Unifrog which supports students' access to labour market information, careers research, personal development profiling and Post-16 and Post-18 applications. - Annual careers forums. - Access to open days at FE and HE institutions and universities. - Up to date careers library and electronic noticeboard which contains a wide range of prospectuses for further and higher education as well as information on a large number of careers and training paths.
+- A structured programme of careers guidance, information and advice through the PSHE programme including identification and development of twelve key competencies, help with basic career management skills such as CV writing, job searches and job interviews; - One to one meeting with a qualified careers advisor. - Contact with the world of work through participation in work experience in Years 10 and 12. - Lessons where teachers link subject content to real-world applications and career pathways, signposting where and how the knowledge and skills students gain in each subject can be applied in various jobs and industries. - Contact with the world of work though off-timetable days including; Challenge Days, Year 9 Community Outreach days, Careers Forums, Y10 IAG Day. - A number of planned activities to help develop knowledge and understanding of careers and the world of work, enabling participation in meaningful interactions with employers who are experts in their field.
+Planned talks by a range of alternative post-16 and post-18 education, apprenticeship and training providers. - Comprehensive subscription to Unifrog which supports students' access to labour market information, careers research, personal development profiling and Post-16 and Post-18 applications. - Annual careers forums. - Access to open days at FE and HE institutions and universities. - Up to date careers library and electronic noticeboard which contains a wide range of prospectuses for further and higher education as well as information on a large number of careers and training paths. - During each Key Stage, all pupils can access and use information about careers, pathways and the labour market to inform their own decisions on study options or next steps.
+Parents and Carers can access this information on the KNGS website.